muditbhargava66/PyxLSTM/README.md

 # PyxLSTM

-PyxLSTM is a Python library that provides an efficient and extensible implementation of the Extended Long Short-Term Memory (xLSTM) architecture based on the this [Research Paper](https://arxiv.org/abs/2405.04517). xLSTM enhances the traditional LSTM by introducing exponential gating, memory mixing, and a matrix memory structure, enabling improved performance and scalability for sequence modeling tasks.
+PyxLSTM is a Python library that provides an efficient and extensible implementation of the Extended Long Short-Term Memory (xLSTM) architecture based on the research paper ["xLSTM: Extended Long Short-Term Memory"](https://arxiv.org/abs/2405.04517) by Beck et al. (2024). xLSTM enhances the traditional LSTM by introducing exponential gating, memory mixing, and a matrix memory structure, enabling improved performance and scalability for sequence modeling tasks.

 ## Features